 Vertical farming

-Vertical farming is a future (but already present) form of agriculture that grows plants in vertical layers, often in structures such as high-rise buildings, used tunnels, or shipping containers.
+Vertical farming is a form of future (but already present) agriculture that grows plants in vertical layers, often in structures such as skyscrapers, used tunnels or shipping containers.

-In the world, year after year, large production centers "flourish", even in urban areas: in Singapore, for example (at the forefront of the industry), but also in Europe: in the UAE.
+Large production centers "flourish" around the world year after year, even in urban areas: in Singapore, for example (at the forefront of the sector), but also in Europe, in the UAE.

 This technology can produce food more efficiently and sustainably, reducing the need for agricultural land and water.
 And of course it can be practiced all year round, regardless of the external climate.